11bus11/theatre-booking/README.md

 ### Device testing
 Since I used a premade template, most of the device size adaption were already made.
 I still checked on some devices to make sure everything was working.

-I tested the website on these devices:
+I tested the website (natively) on these devices:
 - iPhone SE (2nd generation)
 - iPad
 - Desktop computer (1440p)